 I’m Karyssa Courey a current Ph.D. candidate at Rice University.

 I enjoy teaching statistics and I-O psychology topics.
-I am currently an instructor of record for introduction to industrial and organizational psychology, and last year, I taught quantitative analysis for social sciences (psychology lab) in Fall 2023 and Spring 2024.
+I have taught introduction to industrial and organizational psychology and quantitative analysis for social sciences (psychology lab).
 Before that, I was a teaching assistant for graduate-level statistics in Fall 2022 and Spring 2023.
 Beyond Rice, I post educational videos on YouTube that cover various topics, including Bayesian statistics and APA 7 formatting guidelines for data visualizations.

-I am a predoctoral fellow at the Educational Testing Service (ETS), and I have previously completed data analysis and measurement work with HumRRO, the Association of American Medical Colleges, OpenStax, and Development Corps, among others.
-Throughout my time at Rice, I have also provided pro bono consulting to animal shelters through the Volunteer Program Assessment, and supported Title IX rights on campus as a member of Graduate STRIVE: Students Transforming Rice Into a Violence-Free Environment, which provides graduate students with resources and connections to campus resources.
+I was a predoctoral fellow at the Educational Testing Service (ETS) from 2023-2025 and have experience doing data analysis and measurement-related work for HumRRO, the Association of American Medical Colleges, OpenStax, and Development Corps, among others.
+Throughout my time at Rice, I have also provided pro bono consulting to animal shelters through the Volunteer Program Assessment, and supported Title IX rights on campus as a member of Graduate STRIVE: Students Transforming Rice Into a Violence-Free Environment.

 In my free time you can find me listening to podcasts and music, running outside, lifting weights, and reading thriller fiction.